-- (a) must treat all providers and potential providers equitably; - (b) may not use his or her position for private gain or to improperly benefit another person; - (c) may not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value more than R350; - (d) must declare to the accounting officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person; - (e) must declare to the accounting officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process, or in any award of a contract by the municipality; - (f) must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest;
+- (a) must treat all providers and potential providers equitably; - (b) may not use his or her position for private gain or to improperly benefit another person; - (c) may not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value more than R350; - (d) must declare to the accounting officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person;

-- (g) must declare any business, commercial and financial interests or activities undertaken for financial gain that may raise a possible conflict of interest; - (h) should not place him/herself under any financial or other obligation to outside individuals or organizations that might seek to influence them in the performance of their official duties; and - (i) should not take improper advantage of their previous office after leaving their official position.
+- (e) must declare to the accounting officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process, or in any award of a contract by the municipality; - (f) must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest; - (g) must declare any business, commercial and financial interests or activities undertaken for financial gain that may raise a possible conflict of interest; - (h) should not place him/herself under any financial or other obligation to outside individuals or organizations that might seek to influence them in the performance of their official duties; and - (i) should not take improper advantage of their previous office after leaving their official position.

-(4) Accountability
+(8) Accountability

 - (a) Practitioners are accountable for their decisions and actions to the public. - (b) Practitioners should use public property scrupulously. - (c) Only accounting officers or their delegates have the authority to commit the municipality to any transaction for the procurement of goods and / or services. - (d) All transactions conducted by a practitioner should be recorded and accounted for in an appropriate accounting system.
-Practitioners should not make any false or misleading entries into such a system for any reason whatsoever. - (e) Practitioners must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system. - (f) Practitioners must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - (i) any alleged fraud, corruption, favouritism or unfair conduct; - (ii) any alleged contravention of the policy on inducements, rewards, gifts and favours to municipalities or municipal entities, officials or other role players; and - (iii) any alleged breach of this code of conduct. - (g) Any declarations made must be recorded in a register which the accounting officer must keep for this purpose.
-Any declarations made by the accounting officer must be made to the mayor who must ensure that such declaration is recorded in the register.
+Practitioners should not make any false or misleading entries into such a system for any reason whatsoever. - (e) Practitioners must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system. - (f) Practitioners must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - (i) any alleged fraud, corruption, favouritism or unfair conduct;

+- (ii) any alleged contravention of the policy on inducements, rewards, gifts and favours to municipalities or municipal entities, officials or other role players; and - (iii) any alleged breach of this code of conduct. - (g) Any declarations made must be recorded in a register which the accounting officer must keep for this purpose.
+Any declarations made by the accounting officer must be made to the mayor who must ensure that such declaration is recorded in the register. - (9) Openness - (a) Practitioners should be as open as possible about all the decisions and actions that they take.
+They should give reasons for their decisions and restrict information only if it is in the public interest to do so.